The Global Solutions to Cartan's Realization Problem: -structure algebroids and connections

 \end{prop}

-\begin{example} A $G$-structure algebroid structure with connection on $TP\to P$ is the same thing as a $G$-structure with connection on $P\to P/G=M$ (see Example \ref{ex:principal:bundle:connection:algbrd}).
-Hence, if one is given $G$-structures with connection $(\B_G(M_i),\theta_i,\omega_i)$, and a local diffeomorphism $\varphi:M_1\to M_2$ the lift
+\begin{example} As we saw in Example \ref{ex:principal:bundle:connection:algbrd}, a $G$-structure algebroid with connection on $TP\to P$ is the same thing as a $G$-structure with connection on $P\to P/G=M$.
+Hence, if one is given $G$-structures with connection $(P_i,\theta_i,\omega_i)$, and a local diffeomorphism $\varphi:M_1\to M_2$ the lift

 is a map of $G$-structures with connections if and only if the bundle map

 is a morphism of $G$-structure algebroids with connection.

 \end{example}